NozeIO/Noze.io/README.md

 operate on batches of Unicode lines or database records or HTML responses or - you get the idea.
 Be efficient: Stream everything and ßatch.

-**Note** (2021-11-09): It is not recommended to use this for production, though it still makes a nice demo.
-The more modern, and quite recommendable, version of this is [Macro.swift](https://github.com/Macro-swift/Macro), which is based on SwiftNIO (instead of GCD like Noze.io).

 A focus is to keep the API similar to Node.
 Not always possible - Swift is not JavaScript - but pretty close.